 Adults are gray and brown moths with a patch of copper-colored scales, as well as a series of tufted scales in the middle of each forewing.
 They are about 13 mm long.
+13 mm

-13 mm orchard, and can be found in the trees early in the spring; adults emerge the beginning of May, first generation larvae appear around mid-June, second generation larvae appear mid-late August.
+Larvae overwinter in the orchard, and can be found in the trees early in the spring; adults emerge the beginning of May, first generation larvae appear around mid-June, second generation larvae appear mid-late August.